LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Introduction

-In response to RQ1, we found that people's stances on homophobia, rather than culture, influenced what values they expressed when writing constructively on homophobic threads.
-Participants opposing same-sex marriage framed their arguments through Traditional values more (see Figure~\ref{fig:teaser}) than those who supported.
+In response to RQ1, we found that people's stances on homophobia, rather than demographic factors, such as culture, age, gender, or religion, influenced what values they expressed when commenting on homophobic threads.
+Participants opposing same-sex marriage framed their arguments by emphasizing Traditional values more (see Figure~\ref{fig:teaser}) than those who supported.
 Following RQ2, when an LLM was employed to rewrite comments constructively, it systematically suppressed Conservative values while amplifying prosocial values, such as Universalism and Benevolence (i.e., welfare of others and the society; see Figure~\ref{fig:teaser}).
-In this process, LLM changed the stance towards more neutral and supportive direction, especially for comments that were written by opponents of same-sex marriage and Islam.
-As a result, in RQ3, when these comments were reviewed by other people, those opposing same-sex marriage and Islam found human-written comments more aligned with their values, while those supportive favored LLM-rewritten versions.
+In this process, LLM frequently changed the stance towards more neutral and supportive direction, especially for comments that were written by opponents of same-sex marriage and Islam.
+As a result, in RQ3, when these comments were reviewed by different people, those opposing same-sex marriage and Islam found human-written comments more aligned with their personal values, while those supportive favored LLM-rewritten versions.
 We discuss the political tensions and ethical implications of LLM-driven value homogenization when shaping online discourse on value-laden topics.
-Taken together, our work makes the following contributions: \begin{itemize} \item We systematically show that LLMs change underlying value framings when rewriting people's comments constructively on value-laden topics. \item We point to the ethical issue of LLMs distorting stances by rewriting comments from individuals who oppose same-sex marriage or Islam as if they were supportive, thereby misrepresenting and conflicting with their value systems. \item We discuss the socio-political complexity of developing Human-AI systems that prioritize prosocial values towards vulnerable populations at the expense of compromising diverse viewpoints and value systems. \end{itemize}
+Taken together, our work makes the following contributions: \begin{itemize} \item We systematically show that LLMs change underlying value framings when rewriting people's comments constructively on value-laden topics. \item We point to the ethical tension when LLM distorts stances by rewriting comments from individuals who oppose same-sex marriage or Islam as if they were supportive, thereby misrepresenting and conflicting with their value systems. \item We discuss the socio-political complexity of developing Human-AI systems that prioritize prosocial values towards vulnerable populations at the expense of compromising diverse viewpoints and value systems. \end{itemize}